 This form of wording allows parents to take part whatever the current complexities of relationships might be and also reflects the realities of a relationship built on equality, trust and choice.
-Parents usually stand wherever they are to say these words – which will work well under the current guidelines.
+Parents stand wherever they are to say these words – which will work well under the current guidelines.

 “Who brings this woman to be married to this man?”

-The bride’s father (or mother, or another member of the family or a friend representing the family), gives the bride’s right hand to the vicar who puts it into the bridegroom’s right hand.
+Under normal circumstances, the bride’s father (or mother, or another member of the family or a friend representing the family), would then give the bride’s right hand to the vicar who puts it into the bridegroom’s right hand.

 Under the current circumstances of social distancing measures, this option is not currently possible.